TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 ## Classification of PDEs

 We classify ODEs in terms of their order and whether they are linear or nonlinear.
-PDEs are more difficult to classify, because of the greater variety of basic forms the PDE may take.
-Not only are the order and linearity important, but also the PDE formulation.
+PDEs are more difficult to classify than ODEs, because of the greater variety of basic forms the PDE may take.
+Not only are the order and linearity important, but also the PDE *formulation*.
 It is the PDE formulation that dictates what types of boundary conditions can be imposed and ultimately what types of physical processes the PDE describes.